-- Are tack and rugs included in the price or available for sale?
+- What tack and rugs are included in the price?

-- What is the horse like to load, catch and clip?
+- What’s the horse like to load, catch and clip?

 - How does the horse behave with the farrier and the vet?

 - How long have you owned the horse?
-Where did you get the horse from?
+Where did you buy the horse from?

 - Has the horse ever suffered with laminitis, sweet itch or colic?